privateDuck/G2D-FFT/README.md

   // input_re and input_im are of the type UnityEngine.Texture
   // output_re and output_im are of the type UnityEngine.RenderTexture

+  // You must dispose the GFFT instance after using it gfft.Dispose();
   ```
 ## Extras
   * The provided helper method **GFFT.CreateRT(ref RenderTexture rt, GraphicsFormat format, FilterMode filterMode, int size)** should be used to create RenderTextures     for the output of the Fourier Transforms.